sippy-platform/mellow-css/mellow-css/hugo/content/layout/grid.md

 {{</example>}}

 ### Responsive classes
-Like every other grid class, the `gap-*`-classes are also responsive.
+Like every other grid class, the `gap-*` classes are also responsive.

 {{<example class="docs-preview-grid">}}
 <div class="grid grid-12 gap-2 gap-md-4">